Hi, I’m Roastie

 Hi everyone, I’m Roastie!

-I came to the sanctuary with my younger brothers and sisters- they will be looking for homes very soon!
+I came to the sanctuary with my younger brothers and sisters- they have all now found their homes.
 We came from a home but our owner could no longer care for us, they didn’t agree with neutering and sadly bred our mommy cat multiple times.
 I was from her litter in January 2025, the rest of my litter found homes, and then she had another litter just a few months later!
 It is very lucky that we didn’t start breeding with each other as they could have ended up with lots and lots of kittens.

 Our mommy cat was a Sphynx cross, she was hairless but had curly ears like me so my carers assume that she must have had some American Curl in her genes too.
 Our dad was a domestic shorthair (moggy), so this is my main breed, with a mixture of the other two in my DNA.
 Obviously I don’t look as though I have any Sphynx in me and look like a domestic shorthair with curled ears!
 I am very cute though, look at me!

 We weren’t in very good condition when we arrived here.
 We were infested with fleas and had big bellies which showed we probably were full of nasty worms too.
-Thankfully, we have now had all of our vet work done and are now receiving all the care we deserve.
+Thankfully, we had all of our vet work done and received all the care we deserved.

 I am a very friendly boy who really, really loves humans!
 I love to be cuddled, picked up and sitting on laps.
 Anything that involves a human giving me love and attention I love!
 I can be quite vocal and like to have chats with the humans too.
 I can be playful when I’m in the mood, but most of all I just want fuss and cuddles.
 I have so much love to give to anyone who will accept it.